AFL Sydney: 2004

-2009
+AFL Sydney: 2009 - Present

+In 2009, the league became known as 'AFL Sydney', as it is known today.
 2009 saw the introduction of a Divisional structure, with promotion and relegation through the lower divisions (see the Divisional Structure section further down this page).
 2009 was also notable for the opening of two new football venues in Sydney.
 Bruce Purser Reserve was opened in February when it hosted an AFL trial match between the Sydney Swans and the Western Bulldogs, and through the course of the year served as the home ground for East Coast Eagles; as well as a backup venue for wet weather, with Pennant Hills, Western Suburbs and North Shore also playing home games at the venue.
 The Second Semi-Final was also played there.

 And later in the season, Blacktown Olympic Park began operations, firstly as the venue for the Representative fixture where Sydney AFL defeated AFL Canberra.
 In August the ground held a spectacular opening ceremony, with fireworks and Aboriginal dance as well as a match between Western Suburbs and Pennant Hills.
 The venue was then the host for all the finals except for the Second Semi Final.
 On the field, St George returned to tradition; going back to their traditional red and white colours and the Dragons name, but it was to be a tough year on the field as they missed the finals for the second time this decade.
 Also missing out on finals action for the second time since the turn of the millennium was North Shore.

 East Coast Eagles, strengthened by finally having a home ground to call their own, took out the minor premiership and were first to qualify for the Grand Final after a comfortable win over Wests in the Second Semi Final, a match where East Coast's full forward Gus Seebeck kicked his 100th goal for the season.

 Campbelltown returned to finals action after missing out in 2008, but were eliminated in the first week of finals action.
 Week 2 saw the demise of reigning premier Pennant Hills; while the Preliminary Final saw UNSW-ES qualify for the Grand Final at the expense of Wests.
 The Grand Final was played in perfect weather, but was to be a one-sided contest.
 East Coast took control of the game early and won every quarter to record a comfortable 54-point win.
 Gus Seebeck kicked 10 goals for the Eagles to win the Podbury Medal.